-If you work out too long or too vigorously, you set up the scenario for injury.
-Muscle injury typically includes symptoms such as pain, swelling and a burning sensation.
-While they can occur at any fitness level, beginners are more likely to experience these effects simply because the body has not had sufficient time to adapt to the demands of exercise.
+Muscle injuries can occur at any fitness level, but a beginner is more likely to experience muscle burning after a workout simply because his body has not had sufficient time to adapt to the demands of exercise.
 This is why you need to begin an exercise program slowly.

 During strength training, this is a common occurrence.
-The damage affects the muscle fibers, and tears develop.
+The damage affects the muscle fibers and tears develop.
 This process triggers an immune system response by your body to begin the repair of the damage.

-The inflammatory response of the immune system describes a collection of symptoms that ultimately lead to the warm, burning sensation you feel.
+The inflammatory response of the immune system describes a collection of symptoms that ultimately lead to the warmth or burning you feel.
 Certain types of white blood cells increase that are partly responsible for stimulating the release of histamine.

-The dilated blood vessels will make it easier for the circulatory system to remove damaged cells.
-It also ensures ready availability of fuel and nutrients to further support the body's actions.
+The dilated blood vessels make it easier for the circulatory system to remove damaged cells.
+This also ensures ready availability of fuel and nutrients to further support the body's actions.
 Even though you may feel discomfort, your body is responding appropriately.

-Delayed Onset Muscle Soreness
+Delayed-Onset Muscle Soreness